 School Psychologists provide a range of services to support student's academic achievement and social emortional well-being.
 These include supporting the development, training, and implementation of Multi-Tiered Systems of Supports (MTSS), training and consulting with each school's Student Services Team (SST), providing support with conducting Suicide Assessments, and providing group and individual counseling to students in need.
 We also work with schools on data analysis, teacher consultation, crisis counseling, and conducting special education evaluations.

-The (NASP) site contains helpful information for parents and teachers concerning development stages, mental health issues, and strategies for academic success.
+The National Association of School Psychologists (NASP) site contains helpful information for parents and teachers concerning development stages, mental health issues, and strategies for academic success.

 396 Elementary Drive

 Who is the school psychologist for my child's school?